What is UX Research: The Ultimate Guide for UX Researchers

 - Live website testing to witness users interacting with your product in real time

-- Surveys to have users answer specific questions and rate design elements
+- UX surveys to have users answer specific questions and rate design elements

 Remote research